Next: The Algorithm

 ) is low are rarely if ever visited in reasonable time, and

-the statistical strength of in such regions of energy is
+in such regions of energy is

 therefore poor.
 Indeed, conventional MC is designed to not